General Manager Planning and Development - NSW

-With the region growing at a rapid rate, the NSW State Government is investing in transport infrastructure solutions to boost connectivity, productivity and liveability for residents and visitors alike.
+With Greater Western Sydney’s population growing at a rapid rate, the NSW State Government is investing in transport infrastructure solutions to boost connectivity, productivity and liveability.

 Community consultation connects Western Sydney

 Engaging with residents about the project’s rationale and benefits has formed another important component of our work on Parramatta Light Rail, with RPS communications specialists helping to deliver a comprehensive program of engagement activities since the Stage 1 route was announced.
 Activities have included dedicated community information sessions, pop up events, letterbox drops, online surveys, property owner engagement and collaboration with stakeholders.

 Leading-edge approach to planning approvals for Stage 2